What is Craniosacral Therapy?

 My Style

-Many practitioners incorporate a conversational inquiry method of Somato-emotional release (SER) in their sessions.
-I do not currently have the training for this and will not be including that in my work.
-However, I have extensive experience holding space for emotional release when they occur naturally in a session.
-Through a mix of guided mindfulness and comfort touch, I will help you to stay grounded and present through a release.
+Many practitioners incorporate a conversational inquiry method of SomatoEmotional Release (SER), in their sessions.
+While I am not trained in SER, I have extensive experience holding space for emotional release when it arises naturally in session.
+With gentle guidance, I support clients to remain grounded and present through the process.

 Craniosacral Therapy can have wide-reaching effects because the craniosacral system influences the central nervous system and, through it, the entire body.
 Clients often seek CST for support with: